emersion/emersion.fr/content/blog/2021-05-18-status-update-29.md

 That's about it for this month!
 As a spoiler for the next status update, I've started [go-emailthreads], a new project to replace [python-emailthreads].
-This should help lists.sr.ht get a better at presenting email discussions and allow a full migration to GraphQL.
+This should help lists.sr.ht get better at presenting email discussions and allow a full migration to GraphQL.
 Stay tuned for more!

 [Pixman renderer]: https://github.com/swaywm/wlroots/pull/2661